christophernhill/eddy_detect/README.md

 resolution) and what Mohammad's edML classifer expects.
 Whether you revisit this, tweak it, or not - it's probably a good thing to keep in mind.
+- I tried to make any filepaths relative and relatively robust, but I think some things might break if you start calling things from other places.
+The fixes should be pretty obvious and easy, but let me know if anything annoying happens.